Close

 Transit and Multiple-Entry Options

-Transit Visa allows 24-48 hour layovers for connecting flights.
-Multiple-Entry Visa permits repeated entries within validity periods, ideal for frequent business travelers or family visitors.
+Transit provisions allow brief layovers for connecting flights.
+Multiple-entry options permit repeated entries within validity periods, ideal for frequent business travelers or family visitors.
+Duration and conditions depend on nationality and specific travel circumstances.

 Special Categories